akhneve/realtime-fleet-intelligence/README.md

 `with conn.transaction():` marks the write boundary. `with conn.cursor():` manages the query cursor; it does not alone define an atomic whole-run transaction. `%s` placeholders plus a separate tuple pass SQL **values** safely through Psycopg; do not interpolate source strings into SQL.
 Controlled table-name loops in the geography script are different from arbitrary user-provided identifiers.

 `on conflict ... do nothing` preserves an existing same-key fact, whereas `do update` replaces specified fields. `delete ... where run_id <> ...` reconciles current state.
 An ordinary new CLI invocation generates a new UUID, so the same source publication can legitimately produce another set of detail facts.
 Same-key detail deduplication does not imply whole-pipeline exactly-once execution: quarantine inserts create new rejection IDs on repeats.

-### First-week exercises

-1. Without running anything, explain which view answers “available vehicles now” and which answers “supply last Tuesday at this time.”
-State each grain and timestamp.
-2. Run the offline tests and synthetic transform example locally; explain why that does not prove live feed or database health.
-3. With reporting access, inspect summary/feed health and a trend bucket.
-Calculate a weighted availability rate and explain a null value.
-4. Trace one field from validation through model, transform, COPY mapping, table and view.
-List the tests you would change if its meaning changed.
-5. Draft a small same-shape SQL formula change using the median walkthrough.
-Explain how an existing database receives it and why replaying all migrations must still work.

 ## Known limitations and documentation maintenance